-Central to this is to provide opportunities for students to explore their own legal interests, to develop their personal editing and writing skills, and to encourage them to challenge classical arguments and have a voice in complex conversations.
-That’s why, as new President for this year, I wanted to start a writing competition for high school students to extend this engagement and accessibility to the law.
+Central to the PLJ’s mission is to provide opportunities for students to explore their own legal interests and to develop their personal editing and writing skills.
+As a result, the PLJ runs a writing competition for high school students to extend this engagement and accessibility to the law.

-The 2023 Competition Topic will be: Emerging Issues in Law and Technology
+The Spring 2023 Competition Topic was: Emerging Issues in Law and Technology

 The goal of this prompt is for the next generation of legal students to reflect on emerging legal problems and challenges.
 Submissions must thus focus on novel issues in law and technology, broadly conceived.
 Possible topics include, but are not limited to: artificial intelligence, bioethics, biotechnology, copyright, cybersecurity, digital speech, food and drug law, health law, Internet law, patent law, privacy, and surveillance.
 This prompt is purposely broad in scope in order to give participants freedom to delve into an area of the law that uniquely interests them.